alexgbor/backloggd-improved-searchbar/README.md

 # Backloggd SearchBar

-A Chrome extension that adds a powerful search functionality to your Backloggd game library.
-Search through all your games instantly without having to scroll through pages.
+A Chrome extension that adds a powerful search functionality to Backloggd game libraries.
+Search through any user's games instantly without having to scroll through pages.

 ## Features

-- 🔍 **Fast Search**: Search through your entire game library instantly
+- 🔍 **Fast Search**: Search through any user's game library instantly
 - 💾 **Local Caching**: Games are cached locally for quick access
-- ⭐ **Rating Display**: See your ratings for each game in the results
+- ⭐ **Rating Display**: See ratings for each game in the results
 - 🎨 **Dark Theme**: Matches Backloggd's interface seamlessly
 - 🔄 **Auto-Update**: Works across page navigation within Backloggd